Apoorva64/k3s-cluster-config/README.md

     export GITLAB_TOKEN=<your-gitlab-token>
     export GITLAB_USER=<your-gitlab-username>
     ```
+   You also need to set the KUBECONFIG environment variable to point to the kubeconfig file for the cluster.

+    ```shell
+    export KUBECONFIG=<path-to-kubeconfig-file>
+    ```

 And then bootstrap flux using the following command.

     ```shell
     flux bootstrap gitlab \